-Not sure how the slight differences in levels of chemical will affect your backyard pool?
+Not sure how the slight differences in levels of chemicals will affect your backyard pool?
 Feel free to book an appointment today with Seaway Pools & Hot Tubs.
 We have many years of experience in all things pools and we will try our best to give you the best solutions for your needs.
-Please don’t hesitate to contact us at 905-294-8030, or on our toll free number 1-888-494-8030, or by email at email@example.com.
+Please don’t hesitate to contact us at 905-294-8030, or on our toll-free number 1-888-494-8030, or by email at email@example.com.